RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Siyuan-Zhu/_index.md

     link: https://github.com/floatshadow
 ---

-I am currently working on my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
-The goal of my research is to develop formal techniques for the verification of probabilistic programs with pointer manipulation.
+I have been doing my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen, where we developed a method for determinizing probabilistic programs while preserving quantities like (bounds on) the (expected) running time and/or expected values.

+I am currently a Ph.D. candidate at Peking University.